NekoUnborn/AndrewDuggan_T3A2-A/README.md

 - As a parent/kid, I would like to have an Image of the medicine so I know what the medicine looks like
 - As a busy parent, I would like the reminders to be sent to my mobile, so I can still receive them on the go.
 - As a parent/user i would like to be able to sign up using my google account, as it makes it easier to access, and manage my data and what has access to it.
+- As a parent i would like to be able to have a separate list for each of my children, so i can easily track everyone in my family

 ## Wireframes for multiple standard screen sizes, created using industry standard software